 11am, but flexible, subject to availability and a fee (US$100 for 1pm; US$150 for 2pm, after which an additional day rate will be charged).
 Earliest check-in, 3pm.

-Rates don’t usually include breakfast (from US$14 a person).
+Rates don’t usually include breakfast (from US$14 a person and the hotel has gone cashless, so you'll need to pay by card.

 The hotel has a monthly events calendar, with things like patio cookouts by the pool, canine-friendly Yappy Hours and Mezcal Mondays to make everybody’s least favourite day of the week better.